Steelhead During The Heat of Summer

 4. Fish fast water.
 Steelhead are going to be where the highest concentration of oxygen is.
 Head ends of pools and bubble curtains become holding places for steelhead during warm water periods.
 If the fish in your river are particularly spooky fish clear, camo lines or long leaders.
 The bright fly line pictured above may be perfect for some rivers, but not for others.
 Bright lines are more appropriate for darker times of the day, or for larger rivers.

 5. Smaller flies can be the answer for clear water.
 The big (hatchery) buck pictured above came to larger flies several times, but only slapped at them.
-Then he ate he took a size ten caddis pupa.
+The fly he ate was a size-10 caddis pupa.
 Persistence is often the key.
 Little shooters often become big shots if they just keep shooting.